jacldotjacl/burgergrinch/README.md

 ## Setup

 1. Clone this repository
-2. Open `index.html` in your browser
-3. Allow push notifications when prompted
+2. Allow push notifications when prompted
-4. Start managing your home maintenance tasks!
+3. Start managing your home maintenance tasks!

 ## Technologies Used